What does “ojamashimasu” mean in Japanese?

 Let me start with the definition and meanings of “ojamashimasu”.

-- ojamashimasu – お邪魔します (おじゃまします) : a Japanese expression for ‘thank you for inviting me’, ‘thank you for having me’, or ‘sorry to disturb you’.
+- ojamashimasu – お邪魔します (おじゃまします) : a Japanese phrase for ‘thank you for inviting me’, ‘thank you for having me’, ‘sorry to disturb you’, or such.

 - When they enter someone’s room or house